Table of Contents

 elf32, however, the

-section attributes, and Section 9.3 for details on the
+details on section attributes, and Section 9.3 for details on the additional directives

 position-independent code.
 As

 relative to RIP, allowing easy relocation of the shared library to a different memory

 While RIP-relative addressing is available, it does not handle all possible variable

 access modes, so special symbols are still required, as in